-- "The Supreme Council decided: - "1.
+" The Supreme Council decided :

+"1.
 That the French and British Governments should on Monday, 1st April, send a note to the Norwegian and Swedish Governments, based on Para.
-7 of the aide-memoire prepared by the British Government, that is to say: - (a) The Allied Governments cannot permit a new attack on Finland,1 either by the Russian or the German Government.
-If a new aggression did take place and if the Norwegian and Swedish Governments refused to facilitate the efforts of the Allied Governments to help Finland, under such conditions as they deemed appropriate and, a fortiori, if those governments [Norwegian and Swedish] tried to prevent such aid being given, this attitude would be considered hostile to their vital interests by the Allies and would provoke an appropriate reaction. - (b) The conclusion of a political agreement of an exclusive character with Germany by Sweden and Norway would be considered by the Allies as an unfriendly act. . . . - (c) Any attempt on the part of the Soviet Union to obtain from Norway a base on the Atlantic coast would be contrary to the vital interests of the Allies and would provoke appropriate reactions. - (d) The Allied Governments would have to take appropriate measures to safeguard their interests if the Norwegian and Swedish Governments were to refuse, withdraw, or restrict commercial deliveries and the merchant tonnage which the Allies consider indispensable for the conduct of the war and which the Scandinavian Governments could reasonably supply. - (e) Finally, considering that the Allies are making war for aims which are as much in the interest of the small States as in their own, the Allies cannot allow that the course of the war should be affected by the advantages which Sweden and Norway give to Germany.
-Hence they declare that they reserve the right to take such measures as they may deem necessary to hinder or prevent Germany from obtaining in Sweden d Norway resources from which she might, in the conductof the war, herive advantages to the detriment of the Allies.
+7 of the aide-memoire prepared by the British Government, that is to say:

+- (a) The Allied Governments cannot permit a new attack on Finland, either by the Russian or the German Government.
+If a new aggression did take place and if the Norwegian and Swedish Governments refused to facilitate the efforts of the Allied Governments to help Finland, under such conditions as they deemed appropriate and, a fortiori, if those governments [Norwegian and Swedish] tried to prevent such aid being given, this attitude would be considered hostile to their vital interests by the Allies and would provoke an appropriate reaction. - (b) The conclusion of a political agreement of an exclusive character with Germany by Sweden and Norway would be considered by the Allies as an unfriendly act. . . - (c) Any attempt on the part of the Soviet Union to obtain from Norway a base on the Atlantic coast would be contrary to the vital interests of the Allies and would provoke appropriate reactions. - (d) The Allied Governments would have to take appropriate measures to safeguard their interests if the Norwegian and Swedish Governments were to refuse, withdraw, or restrict commercial deliveries and the merchant tonnage which the Allies consider indispensable for the conduct of the war and which the Scandinavian Governments could reasonably supply.

+(c) Finally, considering that the Allies are making war for aims which are as much in the interest of the small States as in their own, the Allies cannot allow that the course of the war should be affected by the advantages which Sweden and Norway give to Germany.
+Hence they declare that they reserve the right to take such measures as they may deem necessary to hinder or prevent Germany from obtaining in Sweden and Norway resources from which she hight, in the condu-